-I approach the relationship subject from three perspectives:
+I approach the relationship subject from three personal motivations:

 I am a committed husband.
 I have been married for about 30 years.
 I feel very fortunate for our loving relationship.
 My wife, Patti, has taught me much about joy and faith.
 Her joy is a beautiful product of her faith.
 We have four adult children and I have other impactful relationships.
 I am motivated for this relationship exploration in appreciation of my wife.
 To be fair, my motivation includes a self-serving component as well.
 I wish to grow my relationship with her so I may also be happy in the second half of our life together.

 I am deeply curious about neuroscience, behavioral economics, and psychology.
-My occupation as a Decision Scientist means brain science study is a necessary and enjoyable part of my work.
+My occupation as a decision scientist and choice architect means brain science study is a necessary and enjoyable part of my work.
 We live in an amazing age in terms of brain insight growth.
 In the current age, the human race is quickly increasing our scientific understanding. [i]

 I am a person of faith, with my faith grounded in Christianity.
 I study other world religions as well.
 In fact, I take great comfort in the knowledge that most world religions share time-tested beliefs concerning love, appreciation, empathy, and reconciliation. [ii]

 This article is presented in the following sections:

 Locus of Control and our natural relationship gap